Code of Ethics

 Information shared with a coach is treated with the utmost care and confidentiality.
 The coach knows the rules that apply to conducting independent practice and adheres to these rules.
 Information and data concerning a client are only shared with third parties after prior written consent by the client.
 Only anonymised information regarding a student is shared with others during intervision meetings or supervision.
 In situations where Dutch law requires information about the client to be shared, the coach will always discuss this with the client beforehand or, in the event that the client has passed away, with their relatives.

 The coach provides a suitable and safe space for guidance to take place in.
 If coaching takes place outdoors or while travelling, information about insurance requirements will be given in advance.

 The coach informs the client of the terms and conditions of coaching before in advance.
 These terms and conditions continue to apply after the coaching process has come to an end.
 The coach complies with Dutch law and with general norms regarding culture and decency.
 If applicable, he also informs the client of the relevant laws and regulations.

 Equality versus dependence

 Coaching and counselling take place on the basis of equality.
-Nevertheless, dependence and vulnerability on the client’s part arise in the coach-client relationship.
+Nevertheless, dependence and vulnerability on the client’s part can arise in the coach-client relationship.
 A coach is aware of this and will in no way break the client’s trust.

-Interpersonal relations students/coaches
+Interpersonal relationships students/coaches